Duke Student Alumni Board

-Major: Political Science
+Area of Study: Political Science

-Bryn Lawson is a sophomore in the Trinity College of Arts and Sciences.
+Bryn Lawson is a junior in the Trinity College of Arts and Sciences.
 She plans to major in Political Science with a concentration in Political Behavior and Identities and pursue a certificate in Markets and Management.
 Over the course of her remaining three years at Duke, she aims to answer questions about political and economic decision-making and how political influences manifest themselves in small and large populations.
 She spent the summer interning for U.S. Senator Feinstein in her San Francisco office and working as the Legislative Director for Advocates for Responsible Treatment in Orange County, California.
 Outside of class and the Duke Student Alumni Board, Bryn spends her time singing in Duke Rhythm and Blue, for which she is Assistant Music Director, and the Duke Chorale and Chamber Choir, for which she is Tour Manager.

 Spencer Levy AB'21

-Major: Public Policy, Markets & Management, and Policy, Journalism, and Media Studies
+Area of Study: Public Policy, Markets & Management, and Policy, Journalism, and Media Studies

-Spencer hails from Jericho, New York and is currently a sophomore at Duke.
+Spencer hails from Jericho, New York and is currently a junior at Duke.
 He plans on majoring in Public Policy, while completing the Markets and Management Certificate as well as the Policy Journalism and Media Studies Certificate.
 At Duke, Spencer writes for the Duke Chronicle in the sports section, where he primarily covers women’s basketball, men’s tennis and women’s tennis.
 He enjoys playing tennis on the club team.